 Reducing Risk Is Not About Technology - It's About Mindset

 Modern vehicle technology is helping to save lives on our roads.
-Sometime in the future, various technologies are expected to completely remove the primary cause of at least 80% of today's road crashes - driver error.
+Sometime in the future, various technologies are expected to completely remove the primary cause of 85% of today's road crashes - driver error.

 For now, technology can certainly assist in bringing about operational efficiencies, customer service improvements and better driver behaviour.
 However, current technology can only do so much.
 Probably the most powerful influence on behaviour in any workplace is not technology, but culture, leadership and management practices.

 For example, simply deciding that good driving behaviour matters to the organisation and putting some measureable procedure in place, helps create an environment that improves performance and reduces crashes.
 The opposite is also true.
 Where there is little or no management buy-in, there are more negative consequences.

 We strongly believe that positive outcomes are linked to the well-known "observer effect" (or Hawthorne Effect).
 Driving-related research supports this view.
 Soon after their MD announced a new driver training programme, one company saw an immediate and significant reduction in collisions - BEFORE the training had even started.
 Other employers who regularly monitor driver behaviour, report far fewer crashes and better than average fuel-economy.
 In part, this result is achieved by positive peer-pressure, or what psychologists call "social cognition".
 By contrast,while in-vehicle driver training can be beneficial, often it's effects on fleet performance is temporary.

 Vehicle telematics is about getting real-time data on driving activities with a view to improving a process, service or behaviour (or some combination of these three).
 While the majority of larger commercial vehicles today already have telematics installed, most vans and cars do not.